aws-samples/eks-workshop/content/advanced/340_appmesh_flagger/_index.md

 [Flagger](https://docs.flagger.app/) is a progressive delivery tool that automates the release process for applications running on Kubernetes.
 Flagger can be configured to automate the release process for Kubernetes workloads with a custom resource named canary.

-In the [previous workshop](/advanced/330_servicemesh_using_appmesh/) we saw in the chapter [Canary Release](/advanced/330_servicemesh_using_appmesh/canary_deployment/) on how to deploy new version of `detail` service by changing the VIrtualRouter configuration.
+We saw in the [Canary](/advanced/330_servicemesh_using_appmesh/canary_deployment/) chapter of [Service Mesh using App Mesh](/advanced/330_servicemesh_using_appmesh/) workshop on how to deploy new version of `detail` service by changing the VirtualRouter configuration.
 In this workshop, we will show you how to use Flagger in App Mesh to automate the canary deployment of backend service `detail` of our Product Catalog Application.

 ![flagger](/images/app_mesh_flagger/flagger.png)